 Juice Cleansing 101 with Megan May

 I still remember my first one-day cleanse.
 Six drinks, a combination of juices and nut milks, arrived on my doorstep, of which only a few were palatable.
-By about 2pm my blood sugars had crashed and I wanted to throw in the towel.
+By about 2pm my blood sugars had crashed and I wanted to throw in the towel (then dive head first into a pile of cupcakes).
 I did not feel remotely refreshed and was tired, grumpy and far too hungry for this to be doing my body any good.

 Have you ever thought about trying out a juice cleanse, or attempted one only to find that you just didn't get the results you were hoping for?
 I had a chat with raw food wizard Megan May, founder of Auckland healthy food haven, The Unbakery, about detoxing, choosing the right juice cleanse, and taking your health to the next level.

 I've teamed up with Megan's business, Little Bird Organics & The Unbakery, to give away a fresh, organic juice box valued at over $50.
 Scroll to the bottom of the post for details!